matplotlib/matplotlib/doc/devel/coding_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There is an experimental `matplotlib github mirror`_ of the subversion
 repository.
-To make a local clone of it in the directory ``mpl.git``,
+To make a local clone of it in the directory ``matplotlib``,
 enter the following commands::

-  # Download the entire git repository into "mpl.git", name the source repository "svn".
+  # Download the entire git repository into "matplotlib", name the source repository "svn".
-  git clone --origin svn git@github.com:astraw/matplotlib.git mpl.git
+  git clone --origin svn git@github.com:astraw/matplotlib.git

   # Change into the newly created git repository.
-  cd mpl.git
+  cd matplotlib

   # Setup the subversion mirroring.
   git svn init --trunk=trunk/matplotlib --prefix=svn/ https://matplotlib.svn.sourceforge.net/svnroot/matplotlib